thindil/www.laeran.pl/linuxada/index.md

 To see the full list of available packages please go to the [repository page](https://build.opensuse.org/project/show/home:thindil).

-##### Status
+## Status

 Current status of the project is [SNAFU](https://en.wikipedia.org/wiki/SNAFU).

-There are several packages available, but they still need a lot of work, especially to be conforming with [Debian policy for Ada](https://people.debian.org/~lbrenta/debian-ada-policy.html).
+There are several packages available, but the repository still needs some work, mostly related to the documentation.
-This mean that you should use them at your own risk.
 They **should** work but they content and names can change from time to time.
-Any help in that matter is very welcomed. :)
+Any help in that matter is more than welcomed. :)

 **WARNING:** The whole repository, same as this document is under construction now thus, everything here is subject to change.
 Be ready for everything. :)

-##### How to use it
+## How to use it

 First you have to add the repository to your repositories list.
 You can also skip this step and download directly packages, but then you will not have